Allometry

 Agate.Library.Mortality.linear_lossMethod

-linear_loss(P, mortality)
+linear_loss(P, rate)

-Linear mortality rate.
+Linear mortality (loss) rate.

 Formulation